 Our counseling program complements the curricular offerings by offering support to students in a number of areas.
-Mrs. Antonelli, the school counselor, can be reached by emailing aantonelli@aquin.org.
+The counselor can be reached by calling the school office or emailing nancy@shmonticello.org

 Homework

 Homework is encouraged in order to teach students the importance of practice, review, and application.
 Teachers will assign homework in accord with the age of students.
 Parents/guardians should not have to instruct students, but are encouraged to support the process through questions and suggestions when appropriate.